andreacfromtheapp/chuck-nvim/README.md

 Starts ChucK in loop mode with `chuck --loop` using the configuration values.

 > [!NOTE]
 > You can still start ChucK yourself.
-This is for convenience with defaults.
+This comes for convenience with default values.

 ### ChuckStatus

-Prints `time` and active `shreds` current status in the ChucK VM itself.
+Prints current `time` and active `shreds` status.

 > [!TIP]
 > To get the number of a shred to replace or remove, use `ChuckStatus`.